pygame/pygame/docs/reST/index.rst

 `File Path Function Arguments`_
   How pygame handles file system paths.

+`Pygame Logos`_
+   The logos of Pygame in different resolutions.

 `LGPL License`_
   This is the license pygame is distributed under.